Overview - 2020/2021

-The program prepares you to start earning the APICS Certified in Production and Inventory Management (CPIM).
+The program prepares you to start earning the ASCM Certified in Production and Inventory Management (CPIM).

-A common first level with our Logistics and Supply Chain Management graduate program allows you to complete both programs in just three semesters ... that's two graduate certificate credentials in just one year!
+A common first level with our Supply Chain Management - Logistics (Co-op) graduate program allows you to complete both programs in just three semesters ... that's two graduate certificate credentials in just one year!

 A Two- or Three-Year College Diploma, or a Degree